I went to Brunei because everybody said it was boring.

 Freedom of speech doesn’t really exist in Brunei, either.
 They have an unelected ruler that can never be removed, and lèse-majesté laws means that saying anything negative about the sultan is a crime.
 You could be jailed indefinitely for doing so.
 Can I even safely return to Brunei after writing the previous few sentences?

 Ten per-cent of residents in Brunei are Chinese, and it’s almost impossible for them to gain citizenship, which makes them ineligible for many of the benefits that come from living there.
-Over 90% of them are stateless, which has got to be frustrating.
+Over 90% of them are stateless.

 On the inoffensive-but-interesting scale, everything in Brunei shuts down every Friday between 12 and 2 p.m. to allow residents to pray, every building in the country has to be within listening distance of a mosque, and public displays of Christmas have been banned within the country.
 The sale of alcohol is also banned within the country, but non-Muslim visitors can import a reasonable amount if they wish.